authanand/ToyRobotSimulator/README.md

 # ToyRobotSimulator
-The application is simulation of toy robot moving on a square table top
+This application is a simulation of toy robot moving on square table top